languagetool-org/languagetool-org.github.io/maven-tips.md

 ## Performance

-Maven comes with some overhead.
-If it's too slow for you, these tips might help:
+These tips might help to make building faster:

 * **If you want to run only the tests for language "xy"** and still be sure that everything this language module depends on is re-built, use